SkygearIO/skygear-doc/content/ios/record.md

 ### SKYContainer

-`SKYContainer` is the uppermost layer of `SkyKit`.
+`SKYContainer` is the uppermost layer of `SKYKit`.
 It represents the root of all resources accessible by an application and one application should have exactly one container.
-In `SkyKit`, such container is accessed via the singleton `defaultContainer`:
+In `SKYKit`, such container is accessed via the singleton `defaultContainer`:

 ```obj-c